coreos/tectonic-installer/Documentation/platforms/vmware/README.md

 ## VMware vSphere Provider for Kubernetes

-Tectonic Installer for VMware deploys with [Kubneretes vSphere extensions][kubernetes vmware], which allow storage and metadata integations.
-See [vSphere Examples][vsphere examples] to create a POD with VMFS/VMDK integration.
+Tectonic Installer for VMware deploys with [Kubneretes vSphere extensions][kubernetesvmware], which allow storage and metadata integations.
+See [vSphere Examples][vsphereexamples] to create a POD with VMFS/VMDK integration.

 ## Delete the cluster